You are listening to the Sean Hannity Radio Show Podcast.

 My concern is I agree with Jay that this could, in theory, alleviate media hysteria.

-But the problem is we have an adversary or an agenda-oriented media, and they are going to try to continue to undermine Trump.
+But the problem is we have an adversary or an agenda-oriented media, and they're going to try to continue to undermine Trump.

-So it it adds fuel to the fire of the leftist propaganda narrative uh by the because th they're gonna say this matter this proves this is serious enough to warrant a special counsel.
+So it adds fuel to the fire of the leftist propaganda narrative because they're going to say this matter, this proves this is serious enough to warrant a special counsel.

 I think it's basically a good thing for CYA on the Republicans' part.

-I think it's time we stop pretending that they the left cares about being fair.
+I think it's time we stop pretending that the left cares about being fair.

 Danielle McLaughlin.

-I agree with with David and Jay that the appointment of the special special prosecutor is absolutely the right thing to do.
+I agree with David and Jay that the appointment of the special prosecutor is absolutely the right thing to do.

-You know, Bob Mueller's reputation as you know, his character is absolutely unimpeachable.
+You know, Bob Mueller's reputation is, you know, his character is absolutely unimpeachable.

-And so if there is any V there, I think that if there is any David, he'll find it.
+And so if there is any there there, I think that if there is any there there, he'll find it.

 And Democrats and Republicans are not going to be able to call him a partisan on the basis of what he finds.